Macdor/SEUIF97/README.md

 cmake --build ./build/ --config Release
 ```

+**The compiled shared libraries**

-**The compiled shared libraries  using GCC**
+The compiled shared libraries using GCC are available in the [/shared_lib/](./shared_lib/) directory:

 * [Windows(x86/64)](./shared_lib/Windows): `libseuif97.dll`

 * [Linux(x64)](./shared_lib/Linux): `libseuif97.so`

+**Interfaces and examples**

+Interfaces and examples are provided in the  [/demo/](./demo) directory, supporting a wide range of languages and environments

+*  C/C++, Python, C#, Java, Excel VBA, MATLAB, Rust, Fortran, Pascal, Golang, Modelica

 ## Functions of the SEUIF97 Shared Library

-Functions of water and steam properties and the thermodynamic process of steam turbine are provided in the **SEUIF97**
+The SEUIF97 library provides comprehensive functions for calculating water and steam properties, as well as the thermodynamic processes of steam turbines.

 **Water and Steam Properties**

-Using the SEUIF97, you can set the state of steam using various pairs of know properties to get any output properties you wish to know, including in the [30 properties in libseuif97](#properties-in-libseuif97).
+Using SEUIF97, you can define the state of steam using various pairs of known properties to determine any desired output property, including in the [30 properties](#properties-in-libseuif97).

 The following 12 input pairs are implemented: